Edited by: Nick Ellis

-There’s a separate living room, as well as a luxurious, oversized bathroom with a separate shower and tub, twin vanities, and more.
-Plus, the bathtubs face a picture window so you can enjoy views while soaking in the tub.
+The villas house contemporary décor with touches of traditional Polynesian design.
+Each villa has many amenities starting with the plush king bed facing a large window overlooking the lagoon and beach.
+There’s a separate living room, a luxurious, oversized bathroom with a separate shower and tub, twin vanities, and more.
+Plus, the bathtubs face a picture window, so you can enjoy views while soaking in the tub.

 You’ll also find a fully-stocked minibar with tea and coffee facilities, free Wi-Fi, Bose audio facilities, 2 flat-screen TVs with premium satellite channels, a sofa bed, an additional outdoor shower, and boutique bath amenities.

-Plus, this is the first and only all-Club InterContinental Resort, which means that you will enjoy complimentary breakfast, afternoon tea, evening digestifs, and all-day refreshments!
+Plus, this is the first and only all-Club InterContinental Resort, which means you will enjoy complimentary breakfast, afternoon tea, evening digestifs, and all-day refreshments!

 The property has 5 eateries and bars, an overwater luxury spa, a public outdoor pool, a gym, a beauty salon, a kids’ club, an ocean-facing yoga pavilion, a marine recreation center, and much more.

 Room rates here are among the most expensive in IHG’s portfolio, averaging around $1,100 per night.
 It’s also not the cheapest for points redemptions, where you’ll have to redeem around 115,000 points per night.